 Each year OUCCC organises a Pre-Season Training Camp in mid- or late September, a few weeks before the start of Michaelmas Term in order to get reacquainted with miles, hills and each other.

-For a bit of insight into what we typically get up to, here’s a report of the 2018 training camp written by current Captain, Dan, back when he was a wee fresher himself (!):
+If you’re keen for more stories of our training camp exploits, here’s a report of the 2018 training camp written by current Captain, Dan, back when he was a wee fresher himself (!):

 From September 13th-18th, this year’s camp was hosted at Gibside Stables, a long way north of the Pret-Greggs border.
 Still, this did not seem to hamper attendance as OUCCC turned up in force.
 Gibside Stables provided us with a wealth of scenic routes and the group wasted no time in making use of them with a variety of runs on Thursday evening.
 Extreme Pictionary made its return, albeit with the Yeti being transformed into a “caveman driving a Bentley”.